SwedbankPay/design.swedbankpay.com/README.md

 ## Installing / Getting started

-The installation guides in this file is for further development of the DesignGuide, and is not necessary if you plan to use the DesignGuide in your project.
+The following guides are for further development of the DesignGuide, and are not necessary if you only plan to use the DesignGuide in your project.

 ### Prerequisites